Ahmed Yassin: Assassination

 Yassin was killed in an Israeli attack on 22 March 2004.
 While he was being wheeled out of an early morning prayer session in Gaza City, an Israeli AH-64 Apache helicopter gunship fired Hellfire missiles at Yassin and both of his bodyguards.
 Before the attack, Israeli F-16 jets flew overhead to obscure the noise of the approaching helicopters.
 Yassin always used the same direction every morning to go to the same mosque in the Sabra district that is 100 m from his home.

 Yassin and his bodyguards were killed instantly, along with nine bystanders.
 Another 12 people were injured in the operation, including two of Yassin's sons.
-Abdel Aziz al-Rantissi, Yassin's Deputy, became the Hamas leader after his assassination.
+Abdel Aziz al-Rantisi, Yassin's deputy, became the Hamas leader after his assassination, but was also killed shortly thereafter.

-Reaction to assassination
+Reactions

 Kofi Annan, UN Secretary General, condemned the killing.
 The UN Commission on Human Rights passed a resolution condemning the killing supported by votes from 31 countries including the People's Republic of China, India, Indonesia, Russia, and South Africa, with 2 votes against and 18 abstentions.
 The Arab League council also expressed condemnation, as did the African Union.

 A draft resolution condemning the extrajudicial execution of Yassin and six other Palestinians, as well as all terrorist attacks against civilians was brought before the United Nations Security Council and vetoed by the United States, with United Kingdom, Germany, and Romania abstaining.
 The United States explained that the draft resolution should have condemned Hamas explicitly following its sponsored suicide bombings in Ashdod the week before.